citp/privacy-policy-historical/e/ep/epr/eprocessingnetwork.com.md

 We also collect non-personal information − data in a form that does not permit direct association with any specific individual.
 We may collect and use non-personal information for any purpose.
 The following are some examples of non-personal information that we collect and how we may use it:

-  * We may collect information such as transaction types and volume, SIC or MCC codes, zip code, or unique device identifiers, location, and the time zone where transactions are sent from when payment transactions are sent to eProcessing Network’s secure payment network
+  * We may collect information such as transaction types and volume, SIC or MCC codes, zip code, or unique device identifiers, location, and the time zone where transactions are sent from when payment transactions are sent to eProcessing Network’s secure payment network.